Introduction to Clone Stamp Tool

 - Links Bracket size decreases, and the brush size increases.

 - Right Bracket (shift).

-Take your pins to make it smoother or move the right bracket so that the hardness is increased by using a swivel left bracket.
+Take your pins to make it smoother, or move the right bracket to increase the hardness by using a swivel left bracket.
 The increased size depends on the brush size.
 Brush size increase/decrement sizes • 1-9 1• 10-100 10* > 100 25 Five degrees of hardness occur, and each click changes the hardness by 20%, giving you 100% 80%, 60%, 40%, and 20%, as shown in this figure.